oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `private_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the content of the private key file (PEM file) corresponding to the API key of the fingerprint.
 See documentation: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm Note: When provided, 'privateKeyFile' field must not be provided.
 * `private_key_passphrase_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password for the private key file.
 Note: When provided, 'privateKeyPassphrase' field must not be provided.
 * `producer_properties` - The base64 encoded content of the producer.properties file.
+* `public_key_fingerprint` - The fingerprint of the API Key of the user specified by the userId.
+See documentation: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm
 * `redis_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Redis cluster.
 * `region` - The name of the region. e.g.: us-ashburn-1 If the region is not provided, backend will default to the default region.
 * `routing_method` - Controls the network traffic direction to the target: SHARED_SERVICE_ENDPOINT: Traffic flows through the Goldengate Service's network to public hosts.
 Cannot be used for private targets.
 SHARED_DEPLOYMENT_ENDPOINT: Network traffic flows from the assigned deployment's private endpoint through the deployment's subnet.
 DEDICATED_ENDPOINT: A dedicated private endpoint is created in the target VCN subnet for the connection.
 The subnetId is required when DEDICATED_ENDPOINT networking is selected.